-Prerequisite: Placement determined by a college ready assessment score in reading Corequisite: none of social forces on individuals and groups as well as the concurrent effect of individuals on society.
+Prerequisite: Placement determined by a college ready assessment score in reading Corequisite: none

+This course presents an overview of the characteristics, structures, and processes that shape human societies.
+Students will examine the impact of social forces on individuals and groups as well as the concurrent effect of individuals on society.
 Course emphasis is on cultural diversity and globalism.
 Transfer Curriculum Goal(s): 5, 7